microsoft/azuredevopslabs/labs/vstsextend/dockerjava/readme.md

     ![MySQL DB](images/mysqlcreatetask.png)

-1. Select the Deploy Azure App Service task and make sure that the following values are provided.
+1. Select the **Deploy Azure App Service** task and make sure that the following values are provided.
 Note that the task allows you to specify the Tag that you want to pull.
 This will allow you to achieve end-to-end traceability from code to deployment by using a build-specific tag for each deployment.
 For example, with the Docker build tasks you can tag your images with the Build.Number for each deployment.

+    - Select your Azure Subscription and previously created App Service.
     - Registry or Namespace - Provide the value of Login server of the created Container Registry.
 You will find it in the Overview section.
     - Image - Provide the value as web.
 This is where the container image is stored after build.
     - Tag - Provide the value as $(Build.BuildNumber).